 The following tables indicate what documentation must be uploaded for the eligibility check.
-For the purposes of this application, an organization with a primarily arts or cultural mission is one that has a primary mission to create, produce, present or provide arts and/or cultural services (as defined by the Ohio Revised Code Chapter 3381) for the general public.
+For the purposes of this application, an organization with a primarily arts or cultural mission is one that has a primary mission to provide programs or activities in areas directly concerned with arts or cultural heritage (as defined by the Ohio Revised Code Chapter 3381) for the general public.
 Organizations with missions that are not primarily arts or culture in nature (community development corporations, social service organizations, etc.) are encouraged to apply.

-For 2016 or 2017 CAC Grant Recipients Your organization's mission is NOT Primarily Arts or Cultural Income and expense statements for all public arts/cultural programs from your 2016 fiscal year.
-(Word, Excel & PDF documents are acceptable.) √ FY 2016 Financial Document Organizational Budget Expenses \$750,000 or more: Independently certified financial audit Organizational Budget Expenses \$749,999 or less: Independently certified financial audit or review OR IRS Form 990, Form 990-EZ or Form 990-PF ✓
+For 2016 or 2017 CAC Grant Recipients Your organization's mission is Primarily Arts or Cultural NOT Primarily Arts or Cultural Income and expense statements for all public arts/cultural programs from your most recently completed fiscal year.
+(Word, Excel & PDF documents are acceptable.) ✓ Financial Document • Organizational Budget Expenses \$750,000 or more: Independently Certified Financial Audit • Organizational Budget Expenses \$749,999 or less: Independently Certified Financial Audit or Review OR IRS Form 990, 990-EZ or 990-PF ✓ √

 For CAC Grant Recipients Prior to 2016 Your organization's mission is Primarily Arts or Cultural NOT Primarily Arts or Cultural Documentation of public arts/cultural programs conducted within the last two years.
-Up to two examples, such as marketing materials or dated photos. ✓ ✓ Income and expense statements for all public arts/cultural programs from your 2016 fiscal year.
-(Word, Excel & PDF documents are acceptable.) ✓ FY 2016 Financial Document ■ Organizational Budget Expenses \$750,000 or more: Independently certified financial audit ■ Organizational Budget Expenses \$749,999 or less: Independently certified financial audit or review OR IRS Form 990, Form 990-EZ or Form 990-PF ~ √
+Up to two examples, such as marketing materials or dated photos. ✓ ✓ Income and expense statements for all public arts/cultural programs from your most recently completed fiscal year.
+(Word, Excel & PDF documents are acceptable.) ✓ Financial Document Organizational Budget Expenses \$750,000 or more: Independently Certified Financial Audit Organizational Budget Expenses \$749,999 or less: Independently Certified Financial Audit or Review OR IRS Form 990, 990-EZ or 990-PF ✓ √

-^{}For organizations with fiscal year end dates between January 1 and September 30, your financial document must be for fiscal year 2016.
-For organizations with fiscal year end dates between October 1 and December 31, your financial document may be for fiscal year 2015 or 2016.
+For organizations with fiscal year end dates between January 1 and July 31, your financial document must be for fiscal year 2016.
+For organizations with fiscal year end dates between August 1 and December 31, your financial document must be for fiscal year 2015 or 2016.

-^{}For CAC's purposes, IRS Form 990 and IRS Form 990-EZ must indicate total expenses on Line 17 for Project Support I.
+For CAC's purposes, IRS Form 990 and IRS Form 990-EZ must indicate total expenses on Line 17 for Project Support I.

-Learn your Maximum Request Amount and Gain Access to the Online Application

-If your organization is deemed eligible, the primary contact on record will receive an email containing the maximum grant amount request for your project and access to the online Project Support I application.
+Learn your Maximum Request Amount and Gain Access to the Online Application If your organization is deemed eligible, the primary contact on record will receive an email containing the maximum grant amount request for your project and access to the online Project Support I application.
 The earlier you submit the eligibility check, the sooner you will have access to the online application.